What? Outsmart God?

 For God shall bring every work into judgment, with every secret thing, whether it be good, or whether it be evil.
 (Ecclesiastes 12:14)

-Woe unto the wicked! it shall be ill with him: for the reward of his hands shall be given him.
+Woe unto the wicked!
+It will be bad for him, for the dealing of his hands will be done to him.
 (Isaiah 3:11)

 No one can ever outsmart God!